WHAT FREEMASONRY IS/IS NOT

 3. Broadening his mental horizons.

-1. has a basic philosophy of life that places the individual worth of each man high on its pedestal, and incorporates the great teachings of many ages to provide a way for individual study and thought.
+1. Has a basic philosophy of life that places the individual worth of each man high on its pedestal, and incorporates the great teachings of many ages to provide a way for individual study and thought.

-2. has great respect for religion and promotes toleration and equal esteem for the religious opinions and beliefs of others.
+2. Has great respect for religion and promotes toleration and equal esteem for the religious opinions and beliefs of others.

-3. provides a real working plan for making good men even better.
+3. Provides a real working plan for making good men even better.

-4. is a social organization.
+4. Is a social organization.

-5. has many important charitable projects.
+5. Has many important charitable projects.

-6. has a rich worldwide history.
+6. Has a rich worldwide history.

-7. is a proven way to develop both public speaking and dramatic abilities, and provides an effective avenue for developing leadership.
+7. Is a proven way to develop both public speaking and dramatic abilities, and provides an effective avenue for developing leadership.

 Masonry, as an organization, is understanding and tolerant of all religious thoughts.

-Masonry has no specific creed, no dogma, no priesthood.
-There are no requirements as to religious preference in becoming a Mason.
+2. No requirements as to religious preference in becoming a Mason.

-Masonry does ask you to state your belief and trust in a Supreme Being.
+3. Masonry does ask you to state your belief and trust in a Supreme Being.
 Nonsectarian Prayers are a common part of all our ceremonies, but are not offered to a specific deity.

-Masonic ritual does incorporate lessons and examples from the Bible, but they are given as representative illustrations.
+4. Our ritual does incorporate lessons and examples from the Bible, but they are given as representative illustrations.

-Masonry does not require you to belong to a church, synagogue or mosque, although many Masons are very active in their religious organizations and among our members are leaders of many denominations.
+5. We do not require you to belong to a church, synagogue or mosque, although many Masons are very active in their religious organizations and among our members are leaders of many denominations.

 Freemasonry accepts your right to belong to any church or religious organization of your choice and does not infringe on that right.
 Neither does Masonry try to be a substitute for your church.
 Masonry wants to unite men for the purpose of brotherhood; not as an organized religion.